Self-management of mental ill-health

 If you’re not sure, contact the group organiser to talk about any concerns.

 How do self-management courses work?

-- figure out which coping strategies work best for you in a crisis
+- figure out which coping strategies work best for you

-- build ongoing coping strategies into a mentally healthy lifestyle
+- build coping strategies into your life

-- compile an action plan
+- make an action plan

 - draw up an advance decision and/or advance statement setting out how you'd like to be treated if you ever lack the mental capacity to make decisions about treatment in the future.

 How can I find a self-management course?